The MIT Mechanical Engineering

 Show proof that your understanding/principles are correct.

 A panel of faculty/graduate students and guests from industry will decide the winners.
-First-place winners will receive the award and be recognized at the MechE Undergraduate Awards Luncheon.
+First-place winners will receive the award and be recognized at the MechE Student Awards Luncheon.

 ABOUT LUIS DE FLOREZ